 The world will make you feel bad for being a Kelly Cutrone, Kanye West, or a Steve Jobs.
 But truthfully, we have never had the opportunity to work with them or be in their shoes.
 As someone who knows what it feels like to be loathed and loved, I’ve learned to give people the benefit of the doubt.

 Entrepreneurship doesn’t give you full reign to be mean or act insane with people that “don’t get it.”
 This uphill battle is slow and humbling.
 Just ensure that you’re mentally strong to handle both sides of the coin, because the sweet is sure to come with a hefty side of bitter.

 Yolanda Keels-Walker is an author and successful serial entrepreneur with a portfolio ranging from motivational speaker to salon owner to real estate developer.
 Yolanda is most known as the brains behind Business Babes, an online resource and business coaching organization of over 30,000 that helps budding female entrepreneurs manage their businesses and grow their circle of influence.
 Connect with @_businessbabes on Twitter.
-A version of this article appeared here.

 © YFS Magazine.
 All Rights Reserved.
 Copying prohibited.
 All material is protected by U.S. and international copyright laws.
 Unauthorized reproduction or distribution of this material is prohibited.
 Sharing of this material under Attribution-NonCommercial-NoDerivatives 4.0 International terms, listed here, is permitted.